Exclusive partner in mastitis management for vets and dairy advisors

 With the help of our virtual assistant U-Scan, the weaknesses and strengths in various elements of mastitis management on a dairy farm are made visible in a simple, objective and scientifically sound way.
 Click here for more info.

 By proceeding in this structured manner, the number of action points can be reduced and only those solutions can be proposed which are most effective in solving the herd-specific problem.
 In this way, results are achieved quickly and the dairy producer remains motivated.
-If no individual somatic cell count data are available on the dairy herd, it is possible to proceed immediately to step 3, where the reason for the problem and its cause are identified by determining the risks for various elements of mastitis management (milking technique, milking machine, management of milking cows, ...).
+If no individual somatic cell count records are available on the dairy herd, it is possible to proceed immediately to step 3, where the reason for the problem and its cause are identified by determining the risks for various elements of mastitis management (milking technique, milking machine, management of milking cows, ...).

 With the help of our virtual assistant U-Scan, the weaknesses and strengths in various elements of the mastitis management on a dairy herd are made visible in a simple, objective and scientifically sound way.
 Click here for more info.